FilipSukenik/indra-avitech-interview/README.md

 #### Testing
 Higher level tests (acceptance and integration) were created before real implementation using ATDD.
 I used Red, Green, Refactor approach for testing.
-When running tests with coverage inside IDE it reports 100% coverage.
+When running tests with coverage inside IDE reports 100% coverage.